-The injection well(s) must have and maintain mechanical integrity pursuant to 40 C.F.R. § 146.8.
+The injection well(s) must have and maintain mechanical integrity pursuant to 40 CFR 146.8.

-- b.
-Prohibition without Demonstration of Mechanical Integrity Injection operations are prohibited after the effective date of this permit unless the permittee has conducted the following tests and submitted the results to the Director: - (1) In order to demonstrate there is no significant leak in the casing, tubing or packer, the tubing/casing annulus must be pressure tested, in conformation with State of Alaska regulation 200 AAC 25.412 which requires the casing to be tested to 0.25 psi/ft multiplied times the vertical depth of the packer, but not to exceed 70% if the minimum yield strength of the casing.
-Proposed wells that have passed the State 4-year mechanical integrity testing cycle within the past six months are accepted as an initial mechanical integrity test.
-Pressure tests (ranging from 1800-2250 of pounds per square inch gauge (psig) based on packer depth) are for not less than thirty minutes.
-Substitute wells reviewed by EPA in August, 2005 followed by surface test pressures (in psi) based on 0.25 psi/ft packer depths include D-9RD (2217), D-15RD2 (2233), K-11 (1803), K-24 (2196), M-27 (2248), M-30 (2197), G-5RD (2219), and G-16 (2208).
+- Prohibition without Demonstration of Mechanical Integrity Injection operations are prohibited after the effective date of this permit unless the Permittee has conducted the following tests and submitted the results to the Director: - (1) In order to demonstrate there is no significant leak in the casing, tubing or packer, the tubing/casing annulus must be pressure tested to at least 3,500 pounds per square inch gauge (psig) for not less than thirty minutes.
 Pressure shall show a stabilizing tendency.
-That is, the pressure may not decline more than 10 percent during the 30-minute test period and shall experience less than one-third of its total loss in the second (last) half of the 30-minute test period.
-If the total loss exceeds 10 percent or if the loss during the second 15 minute period is equal to or greater than one-half the loss during the first 15 minutes, the permittee may extend the test period for an additional 30 minutes to demonstrate stabilization.
-However, the MIT meets criteria at the completion of the first 30 minute test if the total pressure loss in the 30 minute period is 2% or less and the pressure loss in the first 15 minutes (first time period) is more than the pressure loss in the second 15 minutes (second time period).
-Since the D-9RD well has been on injection since 2005 and has successfully demonstrated its mechanical integrity (both internal and external) on an annual basis (with the tests being witnessed by an EPA authorized representative), the well is approved to continue injection upon approval of this permit renewal.
+That is, the pressure may not decline more than 10 percent during the 30minute test period and shall experience less than one-third of its total loss in the last half of the test period.
+If the total loss exceeds 5 percent or if the loss during the second 15-minute period is equal to or greater than one-half the loss during the first 15 minutes, the Permittee may extend the test period for an additional 30 minutes to demonstrate stabilization.
+Since this well has been on injection since May 1999 and has successfully demonstrated its mechanical integrity (both internal and external) on an annual basis (with the tests being witnessed by EPA representatives), the well is approved to continue injection upon approval of this permit renewal.
 After the effective start date of this permit, the SAPT will be required annually until expiration of the ten (10) year permit period.
-This internal mechanical integrity test (standard annulus pressure test- SAPT) will be required annually if the well is active and once every two (2) years if the well is inactive.
-The internal mechanical integrity test due dates may be extended up to three (3) months to accommodate constraints resulting from drilling, operational or other logistics related to operating in the remote environment.
-At the discretion of the Director, and depending on the results of the internal annulus mechanical integrity test data, the frequency for demonstrating internal mechanical integrity (no leaks in the tubing-casing annulus or in the tubing-packer assembly) may be revised (either increase or decrease in frequency) as specified and approved by the Director or authorized EPA authorized representative.
+At the discretion of the Director, and depending on the results of the SAPT data, the frequency for demonstrating internal mechanical integrity (no leaks in the tubing-casing annulus or in the tubing-packer assembly) may be revised (either increase or decrease in frequency) as specified and approved by the Director or EPA representative.